GT40E Build History.

 polyester sheet, that gives a nice finish.
 Note don't use polyester resin as it

-is not colourless.
-Find a good supplyer of epoxi and purchase clear resin.
+is not colorless.
+Find a good supplier of epoxy and purchase clear resin.
 Let's

 see how I progress.